steve-py96/simpledomtracking/README.md

 )
 ```

-2. use it, examples of how to use:
+then use it, examples of how to add tracking to your DOM:

 ```jsx
 // JSX